front-end-intermediate/session-9-react-firebase-routing/readme.md

 export default Pirate;
 ```

-Optional: style the links.
+Style the links.

 Test the links.
-Note that the Pirate Detail shows.
+Note that the Pirate Detail hides/shows when navigating between the Home and `linkUrls`.

 Pass the pirates into the Detail component.